groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/advanced-usage/render-hidden-pages/_index.md

 var response = apiInstance.CreateView(new CreateViewRequest(viewOptions));
 ```

+**Use Case**: Engineering diagrams often have hidden layers containing detailed specifications or alternative design options that need to be accessible for comprehensive reviews.

-## Step 6: Rendering Hidden Content to PDF
+## Step 5: Render Hidden Pages to PDF Format

-The same approach works when converting to PDF format:
+The same approach works when converting to PDF format, which is useful when you need to create permanent records that include all content:

 ```csharp
 var viewOptions = new ViewOptions